Quackster/LibreShockwave/README.md

 ## Player & Lingo VM

+> **Note:** The Lingo VM, desktop player, and WASM player are under active development and are not production-ready.
+Expect missing features, incomplete Lingo coverage, and breaking changes.

 LibreShockwave includes a Lingo bytecode virtual machine and player that can load and run Director movies.
 The VM executes compiled Lingo scripts, handles score playback, sprite rendering, and external cast loading — bringing `.dcr` and `.dir` files back to life.

 The player is available in two forms: